ido-ofir/core/README.md

 core.Module('utils', { ... });

 ```
-modules can get a reference to other modules as dependencies using their unique name.
+Modules can get a reference to other modules as dependencies using their unique name.
 ```js
 var core = require('core');